What is granite?

 Granite is the most common igneous rock occurring on the Earth's surface so is readily distinguishable of the other igneous rocks.
 Granite is also used in different forms which can be seen in a daily life things.

+Granite word usageGranite in a geology course is used for igneous rock that is light in colour and composed mainly of feldspar and quartz.
 In petrography it is used for a rock in which quartz is 10 to 50 percent of felsic component and alkali feldspar account for 65 to 90 percent of total feldspar content.

 Granite is abundant in the Earth's crust found at many mountain ranges in their cores known as batholiths.
 The granite grains are larger which hence proved that it has been grown of magma slow cooling in a long period of time.
 These are exposed at the surface by the uplifting process as they grow deeper in the crust, no other way would have been present at surface.